 AwardWallet receives compensation from advertising partners for links on the blog.
-Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-What is an Auto Rental Collision Damage Waiver?
+What Is an Auto Rental Collision Damage Waiver?

-Auto Rental Collision Damage Waiver (CDW) is a form of insurance that will cover you — the cardholder — against certain damages or the theft of your rental car.
+Auto Rental Collision Damage Waiver (CDW) is a form of insurance that will cover you — the cardholder — against certain damages to or the theft of your rental car.
 Coverage varies by credit card but can protect you up to the actual cash value of the car on most credit cards, including the Sapphire Preferred.

-The Sapphire Preferred provides primary coverage.
+The Chase Sapphire Preferred rental car insurance provides primary coverage.
 That means you don't need to file a claim with your personal insurance (or any other insurer) before filing a claim under the card benefit.
-In contrast, secondary coverage takes effect after you process a claim through your personal auto insurance provider and can reimburse remaining expenses, such as a deductible.

 The Sapphire Preferred Auto Rental CDW covers the cardholder or authorized driver for theft and damage while the vehicle is in your control for a rental period not exceeding 31 consecutive days.
 Covered losses include: